-Gatwick Airport is in West Sussex county just South East of London.
-From there, London city centre is only half-an-hour’s train journey away.
+Gatwick Airport is in West Sussex, just south east of London.
+From the airport, London city centre is only a half an hour train journey away.
 From London, you can easily connect to Cambridge, Canterbury, Oxford and other cities in South East England.
-The trains are operated by Gatwick Express, Thameslink and Southern.
-They run from London Gatwick Airport to London every 15 minutes, 7 days a week.
+The trains from the airport to central London are operated by Gatwick Express, Thameslink and Southern.
+They run from London Gatwick Airport to London frequently, 7 days a week.

 Read on to learn more about buying train tickets, timetables and possible connections.

 Trainline allows you to purchase cheap train tickets from London Gatwick Airport to stations across the UK.
 You don’t have to pay out for taxis or airport parking, which is good if you’re on a tight budget after your holiday.
 Gatwick Airport train station is just outside the South Terminal.
 A shuttle bus runs every 3 minutes from the North terminal and the journey takes 2 minutes.

 Booking well in advance using Trainline will allow you to find the cheapest fares.
 You can also use National Railcards for extra savings: adults save 1/3 and kids save 60%.
 The Gatwick Express takes you directly from Gatwick Airport station to London Victoria station in 31 minutes.
 Alternatively, you can take either a Southern train to London Victoria or a Thameslink train to London St Pancras.